enkidevs/curriculum/JavaScript/Ecmascript 2015/generators-and-promises.md

 Some of the most exiting features of `ES6` are **generators** and **promises**.

-Can you fill in the gaps from the following code snippets such that they make sense?
+Can you fill in the gaps in the following code snippets such that they make sense?

 ---
 ## Game Content